EngincanV/jonturk-cli/README.md

 ### Save Command

-Saves the related command with the name:
+Saves the related command with the name and creates a PowerShell script for the command (under the **%USERPROFILE%/.jonturk/script** path):

 ```bash
 jonturk save -n "cache-clear" -c "dotnet nuget locals all --clear"